 The Headteacher's Appraisal Panel meets once per academic year, in the autumn term, to set objectives for the Headteacher, appraise the performance of the Headteacher and assess their performance in the role against the Headteacher Standards and their performance objectives.
 The Chair of the Headteacher's Appraisal Panel is Grace Sentamu-Baverstock.

 There are four Committees that meet on an adhoc basis linked to discipline and appeals for both pupils and staff.
 At Pirton Hill Primary School, these Committees rarely meet but form part of the governance structure.

 The Governing Body must agree the Terms of Reference for the Governing Body and its Committees annually.
 The Terms of Reference outlines the tasks and decision-making powers assigned to a Committee.
-The Full Governing Body ratified the documents at the meeting held on 29th September 2021.
-Further reviews and updates took place during the autumn term 2021.
+The Full Governing Body ratified the documents at the meeting held on 22nd September 2022.

 The Governing Body keeps track of all governors who attend or are absent from Governance meetings.
 It is important for the development of the Governing Body that governor absence from meetings is kept to a minimum.